slerman12/UnifiedML/README.md

 [comment]: <> (* ```discrete=true``` effectively defaults to ```DQNAgent```, ```discrete=false``` effectively defaults to ```DrQV2Agent```.
 When unspecified, ```discrete=``` defaults to the action space of the environment.)

-In addition to RL, this agent supports classification, generative modeling, and various modes.
+**In addition to RL**, this agent supports classification, generative modeling, and various modes.
 Therefore we refer to it as a framework, not just an agent.
 The full array of the library's features and cross-domain compatibilities are supported by this agent.

 [comment]: <> (❖)